floriancourgey/blog/_posts/2018-12-03-http-post-for-adobe-campaign-soap-calls.md

 </soapenv:Envelope>
 ```

 To use `<urn:sessiontoken>` with a login and a password, it must be enabled on your instance.
-See [https://docs.campaign.adobe.com/doc/AC/en/CFG_API_Web_service_calls.html#Connectivity](Adobe Campaign SOAP connectivity)
+See [Adobe Campaign SOAP connectivity](https://docs.campaign.adobe.com/doc/AC/en/CFG_API_Web_service_calls.html#Connectivity)

 ![todo](/assets/images/2018/12/adobe-campaign-soap-calls-with-http-post.jpg)